wwchen1110/linked-blog-starter-md/Mechanism-Symbolism/Classes/Ardor/Gladiator.md

 ARDOR:
 Clash: Attack an enemy, and you are now taunted to each other until a turn you stop attacking, or the enemy overwhelms you
 Bravado: Gain massive block.
 High STA cost
-Roar: If you outcombatted the enemy this turn, they lose ATK/DEF permanently Burn Bright: Gain ATK/DEF for 3 turns, but your CDs double
+Menace: If you outcombatted the enemy this turn, they lose ATK/DEF permanently Burn Bright: Gain ATK/DEF for 3 turns, but your CDs double

 DISCIPLINE: